jfoote/git-shadow/README.md

 ## Analysis

-Running `git shadow <git cmd>` simply runs the corresponding git command as if it were invoked from in `.shadow/current`.
+Running `git shadow <git cmd>` simply runs the corresponding git command as if it were invoked from `.shadow/current`.

 ![flow2](http://foote.pub/images/shadow2.png)